Last Updated on April 2, 2022 by Admin

-Add Public profile badge on your blog, online resume, or website.
+Add a Public profile badge on your blog, online resume, or website.

 Promote your profile by adding a badge to your blog, online resume, or website.

-If you are a freelancer and have your own online property like a blog or website you can easily add LinkedIn badge on it and attract the client, you can also add the LinkedIn badge on your online resume to get attracted by the recruiters.
+If you are a freelancer and have your online property, like a blog or website, you can easily add a LinkedIn badge and attract the client.
+You can also add the LinkedIn badge on your online resume to get attracted by the recruiters.

-You can add it from the “Public profile settings“ page. you can find it on the right side of the page.
-The detail instructions to add the LinkedIn badge to your profile are given there.
+You can add it from the “Public profile settings” page.
+You can find it on the right side of the page.
+The detailed instructions to add the LinkedIn badge to your profile are below.

 - Login to your Linkedin account

-- Click on “Edit public profile & URL“ at the right side of your LinkedIn profile
+- Click on “Edit public profile & URL” on the right side of your LinkedIn profile.

-- On “Public Profile Setting“ Page Click on the “Create a badge” button at the right bottom corner.
+- You can see a “Create a badge” button at the right bottom corner.

-- On the new page follow the instructions to properly add the badge to your profile, blog, resume, and website.
+- Follow the instructions to correctly add the badge to your profile, blog, resume, and website on the new page.